 In 1996 Mueck transitioned to fine art, collaborating with his mother-in-law, Paula Rego, to produce small figures as part of a tableau she was showing at the Hayward Gallery.
 Rego introduced him to Charles Saatchi who was immediately impressed and started to collect and commission work.

-This led to the piece which made Mueck’s name, Dead Dad, being included in the Sensation show at the Royal Academy the following year.
+This led to the piece which made Mueck’s name, being included in the Sensation show at the Royal Academy the following year.
 Dead Dad is a rather haunting silicone and mixed media sculpture of the corpse of Mueck’s father reduced to about two thirds of its natural scale.
 It is the only work of Mueck’s that uses his own hair for the finished product.

 Mueck’s sculptures faithfully reproduce the minute detail of the human body, but play with scale to produce disconcertingly jarring visual images.
-His five metre high sculpture Boy 1999 was a feature in the Millennium Dome and later exhibited in the Venice Biennale.
+His five meter high sculpture Boy 1999 was a feature in the Millennium Dome and later exhibited in the Venice Biennale.

 In 2002 his sculpture Pregnant Woman was purchased by the National Gallery of Australia for $800,000.